sourcehut-mirrors/chawan/lib/monoucha0/doc/manual.md

 	- Earth
 	- Moon

-Note that there is no strict requirement to actually model the Nim inheritance chain; e.g. if we set "Rock" as the parent of Planet, then we could use Rock as the direct ancestor of Earth without even registering Planet at all.
+There is no strict requirement to actually model the Nim inheritance chain.  e.g. if we set "Rock" as the parent of Planet, then we could use Rock as the direct ancestor of Earth without even registering Planet at all.

 However, this is a two-edged blade, as it also allows specifying invalid models which may result in undefined behavior.
-For example, setting Earth as the parent of Moon is invalid, as it will result in "Moon" Nim objects being casted to Earth references.
+For example, setting Earth as the `parent` of Moon compiles, but is invalid, as it will result in "Moon" Nim objects being casted to Earth references.

 #### Misc registerType parameters